Creator Licensing: How to Get Influencer Content Usage Rights

 And so brands should approach influencers like they would any other contractor.

-Experienced influencers will expect a contract.
+Many influencers will expect a contract.
 They might bring their own terms to the table, too.

 A formal influencer agreement means you're less likely to get ghosted by creators.
 On the flip side, handshake agreements offer no recourse for brands if a creator doesn’t post.

-Note: this all illustrates the value of an influencer platform (like Statusphere!) that guarantees content with rights management by default.
+Note: this all illustrates the value of an influencer platform (like Statusphere) that guarantees content with rights management by default.

 Communicating expectations is a big challenge among brands and creators.

-If you want to demand more of your creators, your contract should reflect that.
 Do you have a detailed content approval process?
-Want to require check-ins?
+Want full content usage rights for ads?
 Do you expect influencers to report analytics to you?

 Cool!
 Just make sure your agreement spells out all of the above.